 The pharmacological effects of scopolamine are mediated through the drug's competitive antagonism of the peripheral and central muscarinic acetylcholine receptors.
 Scopolamine acts as a nonspecific muscarinic antagonist at all four (M1, M2, M3, and M4) receptor sites.[39][40]

-Although often broadly referred to as simply being 'anticholinergic', antimuscarinic would be more specified and accurate terminology to use for scopolamine, as for instance it is not known to block nicotinic receptors.[41]
+Although often broadly referred to as simply being 'anticholinergic', antimuscarinic would be more specific and accurate terminology to use for scopolamine, as, for example, it is not known to block nicotinic receptors.[37]

 A putrescine oxidase that specifically recognizes methylated putrescine catalyzes the deamination of this compound to 4-methylaminobutanal, which then undergoes a spontaneous ring formation to N-methyl-pyrrolium cation.
 In the next step, the pyrrolium cation condenses with acetoacetic acid yielding hygrine.
 No enzymatic activity could be demonstrated to catalyze this reaction.
 Hygrine further rearranges to tropinone.[44]

-Plants naturally containing scopolamine such as Atropa belladonna (deadly nightshade), Brugmansia (angels trumpet), Datura (Jimson weed), Hyoscyamus niger, Mandragora officinarum, Scopolia carniolica, Latua and Duboisia myoporoides have been known about and used for various purposes in both the New and Old Worlds since ancient times.[46][47][48]
-Being one of the earlier alkaloids isolated from plant sources, scopolamine has been in use in its purified forms (such as various salts, including hydrochloride, hydrobromide, hydroiodide, and sulfate) since its official isolation by the German scientist Albert Ladenburg in 1880,[49] and as various preparations from its plant-based form since antiquity and perhaps prehistoric times.
-Following the description of the structure and activity of scopolamine by Ladenburg, the search for synthetic analogues, and methods for total synthesis, of scopolamine and atropine in the 1930s and 1940s resulted in the discovery of diphenhydramine, an early antihistamine and the prototype of its chemical subclass of these drugs, and pethidine, the first fully synthetic opioidanalgesic, known as Dolantin and Demerol amongst many other trade names.[citation needed]
+Plants naturally containing scopolamine such as Atropa belladonna (deadly nightshade), Brugmansia (angels trumpet), Datura (Jimson weed), Hyoscyamus niger, Mandragora officinarum, Scopolia carniolica, Latua and Duboisia myoporoides have been known about and used for various purposes in both the New and Old Worlds since ancient times.[42][43][44]
+Being one of the earlier alkaloids isolated from plant sources, scopolamine has been in use in its purified forms, such as various salts, including hydrochloride, hydrobromide, hydroiodide, and sulfate, since its official isolation by the German scientist Albert Ladenburg in 1880,[45] and as various preparations from its plant-based form since antiquity and perhaps prehistoric times.

-In Christianity, although not explicitly designated for ritualistic or spiritual use; in the Bible there are multiple mentions of Mandrake which is a psychoactive and hallucinogenic plant root that contains scopolamine.
-It was associated with fertility power and (sexual) desire where it was yearned for by Rachel, who apparently was "barren" (infertile) but trying to conceive.[64][65]
+In the Bible, there are multiple mentions of Mandrake, a psychoactive and hallucinogenic plant root that contains scopolamine.
+It was associated with fertility and (sexual) desire where it was yearned for by Rachel, who apparently was "barren" (infertile) but trying to conceive.[60][61]

 The effects of scopolamine were studied for use as a truth serum in interrogations in the early 20th century,[66] but because of the side effects, investigations were dropped.[67]
 In 2009, the Czechoslovakstate security secret police were proven to have used scopolamine at least three times to obtain confessions from alleged antistatedissidents.[68]